toffs-dev/toffs-dev.github.io/_posts/userguide/userguide_cdn/2023-07-19-2-6-secure_sockets_layer.md

 Figure

-Please contact T**offs Security Operation Center** for assistance if you encounter any issues.
+Please contact **Toffs Security Operation Center** for assistance if you encounter any issues.